mlabs-haskell/cardano-devnet-flake/docs/src/flake-parts.md

 Now we can run `nix develop .` and inside the dev shell, and execute `cardano-devnet` to start up the network.

-See an example setup [here](https://github.com/mlabs-haskell/cardano-devnet-flake/blob/main/example/flake-module/flake.nix).
+See an example setup at [./example/flake-module/flake.nix](https://github.com/mlabs-haskell/cardano-devnet-flake/blob/main/example/flake-module/flake.nix).